isaacenobun/ecommerce-website/README.md

 _Comments_
 _Learnt a whole lot here.
 Adding styling to a django form apparently isn't very direct._

-5. User Login System
+5. User Login System ✅

-• Write view to login def LoginView (request) : user
+• Write view to login def LoginView (request) : user ✅

-• Configure template to grab input field
+• Configure template to grab input field ✅
-• Login to website from Frontend
+• Login to website from Frontend ✅
 • Password reset system.
+_Comments_
+_Worked with django's built-in authentication system made to simplify the whole user login system._

-6. User Logout System
+6. User Logout System ✅

-• Write view def LogoutView (request) : to Logout a user
+• Write view def LogoutView (request) : to Logout a user ✅
-• Configure URL
+• Configure URL ✅
-• Test the Feature
+• Test the Feature ✅
+_Comments_
+_Took about 10 mins to implement.
+Onto the next_

 7. Alerts In Django